khriztianmoreno/blog.khriztianmoreno.dev/src/content/posts/en/tech-stack-2025.md

 Zod has emerged as a leading choice for validation in React projects, particularly when combined with TypeScript.
 By leveraging Zod's type-safe approach, you can significantly enhance the robustness and maintainability of your applications.

-#### Key Features of Zod:
+#### Key Features of Zod

-- Type-Safe Validation: Zod leverages TypeScript's type system to define and enforce data schemas.
+- **Type-Safe Validation:** Zod leverages TypeScript's type system to define and enforce data schemas.
 This ensures that the data received by your application conforms to the expected structure, preventing unexpected errors and improving data integrity.
-- Declarative Schemas: Zod allows you to define data schemas declaratively using a concise and expressive syntax.
+- **Declarative Schemas:** Zod allows you to define data schemas declaratively using a concise and expressive syntax.
 This makes it easy to create complex validation rules for your data.
-- Error Handling: Zod provides detailed and informative error messages, making it easier to identify and fix validation issues.
+- **Error Handling:** Zod provides detailed and informative error messages, making it easier to identify and fix validation issues.
 These error messages can be easily integrated into your user interface to provide helpful feedback to users.
-- Extensibility: Zod offers a flexible and extensible API, allowing you to create custom validation rules and integrate with other parts of your application.
+- **Extensibility:** Zod offers a flexible and extensible API, allowing you to create custom validation rules and integrate with other parts of your application.

-#### Benefits of Using Zod:
+#### Benefits of Using Zod

-- Improved Code Quality: By enforcing data types and validation rules, Zod helps you write more robust and reliable code with fewer unexpected errors.
+- **Improved Code Quality:** By enforcing data types and validation rules, Zod helps you write more robust and reliable code with fewer unexpected errors.
-- Enhanced Developer Experience: Zod's type-safe approach and informative error messages significantly improve the developer experience by making it easier to write, debug, and maintain your code.
+- **Enhanced Developer Experience:** Zod's type-safe approach and informative error messages significantly improve the developer experience by making it easier to write, debug, and maintain your code.
-- Improved User Experience: By providing clear and helpful error messages to users, Zod helps to improve the overall user experience of your application.
+- **Improved User Experience:** By providing clear and helpful error messages to users, Zod helps to improve the overall user experience of your application.
-- Reduced Maintenance Costs: By catching data validation issues early on, Zod can help to reduce the long-term maintenance costs associated with your application.
+- **Reduced Maintenance Costs:** By catching data validation issues early on, Zod can help to reduce the long-term maintenance costs associated with your application.

-#### My Approach:
+#### My Approach

 While Zod offers powerful client-side validation capabilities, I prefer to primarily use it for server-side validation, particularly within Server Actions.
 This approach keeps client-side forms lightweight and avoids the complexity introduced by many third-party form libraries.
 By relying on native HTML validation for basic checks, I can maintain a lean and efficient form component architecture.